Close Menu

 Facebook WhatsApp Pinterest Twitter LinkedIn Tumblr Reddit Email

-For many people, coffee is the very first thing they reach for in the morning.
-Before breakfast, before water, sometimes before even getting out of bed.
-While coffee itself isn’t bad, skipping water first can quietly affect hydration, digestion, energy, and even bloating.
+For many people, coffee is the very first thing they reach for in the morning — before breakfast, before water, sometimes before even getting out of bed.
+While coffee itself isn’t bad, skipping hydration can quietly affect digestion, energy levels, and even bloating.
+This is why many health experts recommend you drink water before coffee, especially first thing in the morning.

-Drinking water before coffee is a small habit, but it can have a noticeable impact on how your body feels throughout the day.
+Choosing to drink water before coffee is a small habit, but it can have a noticeable impact on hydration, how your body handles caffeine, and how you feel throughout the day.

-Here’s what actually happens when you start your morning with water before caffeine.
+Here’s what actually happens in your body when you start your morning by drinking water before coffee.

 Your Body Wakes Up Dehydrated